pallets-eco/flask-admin/doc/introduction.rst

 If you want a more polished solution, you could use `Flask-Security <https://pythonhosted.org/Flask-Security/>`_, which is a higher-level library.
-It comes with lots of builtin views for doing common things like user registration, login, email address confirmation, password resets, etc.
+It comes with lots of built-in views for doing common things like user registration, login, email address confirmation, password resets, etc.

-The only complicated bit, is making the builtin Flask-Security views integrate smoothly with the Flask-Admin templates to create a consistent user experience.
-To do this, you will need to override the builtin Flask-Security templates and have them extend the Flask-Admin base template by adding the following to the top of each file::
+The only complicated bit is making the built-in Flask-Security views integrate smoothly with the Flask-Admin templates to create a consistent user experience.
+To do this, you will need to override the built-in Flask-Security templates and have them extend the Flask-Admin base template by adding the following to the top of each file::

     {% extends 'admin/master.html' %}

-Now, you'll need to manually pass in some context variables for the Flask Admin templates to render correctly when they're being called from the Flask-Security views.
+Now, you'll need to manually pass in some context variables for the Flask-Admin templates to render correctly when they're being called from the Flask-Security views.
 Defining a `security_context_processor` function will take care of this for you::